-- Mediterranean region: In addition to deepening the Barcelona Process, a new range of bilateral and sub regional Action Plans will be set up, focusing on reform efforts, good governance and human rights.
-The tenth anniversary of the Barcelona Process in 2005 will provide an opportunity for stocktaking and setting new objectives.
-The Commission and the High Representative will submit to the Council a work plan on relations with the Arab world. - 44.
+- Mediterranean region: In addition to deepening the Barcelona Process, a new range of bilateral and sub regional Action Plans will be set up, focussing on reform efforts, good governance and human rights.
+The tenth anniversary of the Barcelona Process in 2005 will provide an opportunity for stocktaking and setting new objectives. - 44.
 Resolution of the Arab/Israeli conflict will remain a strategic priority for Europe.
 This includes the implementation of the roadmap and strengthening Quartet cooperation, particularly with the crucial deadline of 2005 for the setting up of a democratic and viable Palestinian State. - 45.
-The political and economic reconstruction of Iraq is also critical for the Middle East region as a whole and the Union will contribute in line with UN Security Council resolutions.
+The Union will consider appropriate follow-up to the report from the Commission and the High Representative on its relations with the Arab world. - 46.
+The Union will continue to contribute to the political and economic reconstruction of Iraq, which is critical for the Middle East region as a whole, in line with UN Security Council resolutions.

-Strengthening the international order: effective multilateralism
+An international order based on effective multilateralism

-- 46. A central Union objective will be to continue to strengthen mechanisms to help develop a united, coherent and visible policy in the UN.
+- 47. The Union is committed to make effective multilateralism a central element of its external action, with a strong UN at its heart.
+A core Union objective will be to continue to strengthen mechanisms to develop a united, coherent and visible policy in the UN.
 Support for the role of the UN in the maintenance of international peace and security will be enhanced, including cooperation with the UN in relation to conflict prevention and crisis management.
-The Union will seek to develop a leadership role in responding to increasingly urgent calls for reform of the United Nations. - 47.
-The Union will enhance the coherence and consistency of its human rights policy and will continue to promote the widest possible participation in the ICC Statute. - 48.
-Cooperation with the OSCE and the Council of Europe will be actively pursued, particularly in the fields of conflict prevention and crisis management, support for democratisation, the rule of law and human rights.
-The Union will effectively implement agreed mechanisms for EU-NATO cooperation.
+The Union will seek to develop a leadership role in responding to increasingly urgent calls for reform of the United Nations. - 48.
+The Union will enhance the coherence and consistency of its human rights policy.
+In its efforts to uphold and develop international law, the Union will continue to have the promotion and protection of human rights as a priority objective of its foreign and security policy, both in multilateral organs and fora and in bilateral contacts with third countries.
+The Union will also continue to promote the widest possible participation in the ICC Statute.

-49. The Union will continue to work for a successful conclusion of the "Doha Development Agenda", in the light of the conclusions to be drawn from the overall assessment of the Cancun Conference.
+- 49. Cooperation with the OSCE and the Council of Europe will be actively pursued, particularly in the fields of conflict prevention and crisis management, support for democratisation, the rule of law and human rights. - 50.
+The Union will effectively implement the agreed EU-NATO permanent arrangements, which provide the framework for the strategic partnership in crisis management. - 51.
+The Union will continue to work actively and constructively for a successful conclusion and implementation of the "Doha Development Agenda", in the light of the conclusions to be drawn from the overall assessment of the Cancun Conference.
 The fundamental objectives of the Union in this process will remain the promotion of further multilateral liberalisation of trade accompanied by a strengthening of the WTO's rules-based system, the improvement of the integration and effective participation of the developing countries into the multilateral trading system and the promotion of sustainable development.